Vintage report 2018

 Though we battled during the season and had a significantly smaller crop, too, the quality turned out to be superb!
 Interesting enough, that the different batches from our vineyard were of such even quality, that we harvested everything within two days only, on 14 and 15 March - a novum for our winery

-- Pink Merlot 2018:Like every year, this rosé is
+- Alc 14.79%, extract 32.3 g/l, TA 5.3 g/l, pH 3.55 - Pink Merlot 2018:Like every year, this rosé is

 made of specifically dedicated fruit from the lusher parts of our

-vineyard, identified within our vineyard by aerial imagery.
+vineyard, identified within our vineyard by aerial imagery,

 - Serve chilled, ideally at 5-8ºC, enjoy young